The Bankrate promise

 Rewards are important to you

-Remember that the Citi Diamond Preferred does not offer any rewards for spending, whereas many other cards with a 0 percent APR on purchases or balance transfers do.
-If you’re willing to settle for an intro APR offer of up to 15 months instead of 21, you’ll find a range of popular cash back credit cards that let you earn rewards for spending and generous sign-up bonuses — many of which are featured on our list of the best 0 percent interest credit cards.
+Remember that the Citi Diamond Preferred does not offer any rewards for spending, whereas many other cards with a 0 percent intro APR on purchases or balance transfers do.
+If you’re willing to settle for an intro APR offer of up to 15 months instead of 21, you’ll find a range of popular cash back credit cards that let you earn rewards for spending and generous sign-up bonuses — many of which are featured on our list of the best 0 percent intro APR credit cards.

 You don’t want to pay foreign transaction fees